 - Using a curd knife, carefully cut the curds into ¼-inch cubes and allow to set for 45 minutes.
 Do not stir.

 - Over the next 30 minutes, slowly heat the curds to 100°F, stirring frequently.
 As you stir, the curds will shrink.

 - Once the curds are at 100°F, maintain the temperature and continue stirring occasionally for the next 30 minutes.
 If the curds get too hot, remove from heat.
 After 30 minutes, let the curds rest for 5 minutes.

 - Pour about half of the whey out, leaving enough to just cover the top of the curds.
 Maintain the curds at 100°F for the next 30 minutes, stirring every few minutes to prevent them sticking together.

 - Pour the curds into a cheesecloth-lined colander.
-Place the colander and curds into the sink, and add sea salt.
-Stir carefully and allow to drain.
+Place the colander and curds into the sink, and add cheese salt.
+Stir carefully and drain.